iotaledger/wallet.rs/documentation/docs/libraries/nodejs/exchange_guide.md

 }
 ```

-`accountId` can then be used to identify the given account via `AccountManager.getAccount(accountId)`.
+You can use the `accountId` to identify the given account via `AccountManager.getAccount(accountId)`.

 ### 6. Enable Withdrawals